Graduate Catalog

 Executive Ph.D. in Business

 Launched in 2016, the Executive Ph.D. in Business serves experienced executives who seek the advanced knowledge and skills needed to conduct high quality research on critical issues facing the business community.
 This part-time program challenges students to dive deeply into the scholarly literature and master advanced research methods in their chosen business discipline.
 Students blend this scholarly knowledge with their business experience to create novel insights embodied in a dissertation that addresses a complex business problem.
-Importantly, students develop the skills needed to publish their research in leading-edge research journals.
-Students who graduate from this program can pursue careers either in research-oriented business schools or in government or businesses.
+Importantly, students develop the skills needed to publish their research in high-quality research journals.
+Students who graduate from this program can pursue careers in research-oriented business schools, in government, in industry, or in the non-profit sector.

-Prospective students should plan a four to five-year commitment to build the credentials needed to earn this unique and rigorous Ph.D. degree.
-The academic demands in this unique part-time program are on par with that of Pamplin’s full-time Ph.D. program in Business.
+Prospective students should plan a three year commitment to build the credentials needed to earn this unique and rigorous Ph.D. degree.

 Offered In (National Capital Region)